-Students must earn a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale.

-Students must earn at least one-third of the certificate credits from CAC.
+- a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale; - at least one-third of the certificate credits from CAC.

-ADMINISTRATION OF JUSTICE
+ADMINISTRATION OF

 ADMINISTRATION OF JUSTICE STUDIES A.A.

 The Administration of Justice Studies A.A.
 Degree academically prepares students to transfer to an accredited university to pursue a career in local and federal law enforcement, the court system, corrections or probation.